BURTools/burt/doc/JSON.md

 - `hostProfile` : **[optional]** a [Profile Condition](#profile-condition) applied to the environment in which Burt itself is being executed.
 If empty or omitted, all environments meet the condition.
 - `not` : **[optional]** a [Condition](#condition) that is considered to be the opposite of its result, equivalent to a logical `NOT`.
-If omitted, it is ignoired in the condition.
+If omitted, it is ignored in the condition.
 - `oneOf`: **[optional]** an array of [Conditions](#condition) where exactly one of them must be met in order for this condition to be considered met, equivalent to a logical `XOR`.
 If empty or omitted, it is ignored in this condition.